RyanCornelio/LIA2/README.md

 2. Fix modal not showing on default...

 Current todo.
 1. Form validation video.
-To make make image act like a button.
+2. To make make image act like a button. - Done.
-2. Print screen.
+3. Print screen.
-3. Grab cookies.
+4. Grab cookies.